Geometry-Aware Gradient Algorithms for Neural Architecture Search: Empirical Results using GAEA

 \subsection{GAEA on NAS-Bench-201}

-NAS-Bench-201 considers one search space--evaluated on CIFAR-10, CIFAR-100, and ImageNet-16-120 \citep{russakovsky:15}--that includes 4-node architectures with an operation from $\ops=\{$none, skip connect, 1x1 convolution, 3x3 convolution, 3x3 avg pool$\}$ on each edge, yielding 15625 possible architectures.
-In Table~\ref{tab:nasbench201} we report a subset of the results from \citep{dong:20} alongside our GAEA approaches, showing that GDAS \citep{dong:19} is the best previous weight-sharing method on all three datasets.
-Our reproduced results for GDAS are slightly worse than the published result on all three datasets but confirm GDAS as the top weight-sharing method.
-We evaluate GAEA GDAS on the three datasets and find that it achieves better results on CIFAR-100 than our reproduced runs of GDAS and similar results on the other two datasets.
+NAS-Bench-201 has one search space on three datasets---CIFAR-10, CIFAR-100, and ImageNet-16-120---that includes 4-node architectures with an operation from $\ops=\{$none, skip connect, 1x1 convolution, 3x3 convolution, 3x3 avg pool$\}$ on each edge, yielding 15625 possible networks. \citet{dong:20} report results for several algorithms in the {\em transfer NAS} setting, where search is conducted on CIFAR-10 and the resulting networks are trained on a possibly different target dataset.
+Table~\ref{tab:nasbench201} reports a subset of these results alongside evaluations of our implementation of several existing and GAEA-modified NAS methods in both the transfer and direct setting.
+Both the results from \citet{dong:20} and our reproductions show that GDAS is the best previous weight-sharing method; we evaluate GAEA GDAS and find that it achieves better results on CIFAR-100 and similar results on the other two datasets.

-However, as we are interested in improving upon the reported results as well, we proceeded to investigate the performance of GAEA when applied to first-order DARTS.
-We evaluated GAEA DARTS with both single-level (ERM) and bilevel optimization for architecture parameters; recall that in the bilevel case we optimize the architecture parameters w.r.t. the validation loss and the shared weights w.r.t. the training loss, whereas in the ERM approach there is no training-validation split.
-Our results show that GAEA DARTS (ERM) achieves state-of-the-art performance on all three datasets, exceeding the test accuracy of both weight-sharing and traditional hyperparameter optimization approaches by a wide margin.
-This result also shows that our convergence theory, which is for the single-level case, is useful to directly understand strong NAS methods.
-GAEA DARTS (bilevel) does not perform as well as single-level but still exceeds all other methods on CIFAR-100 and ImageNet-16-120.
+Since we are interested in improving upon not only GAEA GDAS but also upon traditional hyperparameter optimization methods, we also investigate the performance of GAEA applied to first-order DARTS.
+We evaluate GAEA DARTS with both single-level (ERM) and bilevel optimization; recall that in the latter case we optimize architecture parameters w.r.t. the validation loss and the shared weights w.r.t. the training loss, whereas in ERM there is no data split.
+GAEA DARTS (ERM) achieves state-of-the-art performance on all three datasets in both the transfer and direct setting, exceeding the test accuracy of both weight-sharing and traditional hyperparameter tuning by a wide margin.
+GAEA DARTS (bilevel) performs worse but still exceeds all other methods on CIFAR-100 and ImageNet-16-120 in the direct search setting.
+The result thus also confirms the relevance of studying the single-level case to understand NAS; notably, the DARTS (ERM) baseline also improves substantially upon the DARTS (bilevel) baseline.